April Mentor Monthly

 Review with your mentee what you discussed last week, reminding them that Jesus was betrayed by the very people that were telling Him that they love Him.
 One of Jesus’s very close friends, Judas, was the person who turned Jesus over to die on the cross.
 Jesus knew that His friends were going to betray Him but He also knew that He had to go through what He did so that we could have eternal life with Him.

 This week we will be discussing another time when Jesus’s friends betrayed him.
 Before He was crucified, Jesus and His disciples went to the Mount of Olives.
 There, Jesus told his disciples that they would reject Him and run away.
 One of His disciples, Peter, told Jesus that he would never do that.
 Jesus said by the time the rooster crows you will deny me three times.
-After Jesus died on the cross, Peter did just that.
+As Jesus was dying on the cross, Peter did just that.
 Remind your mentee of the discussion that you had last week about friends.

 Three days after Jesus died on the cross, He rose again.
 The stone in front of His tomb was rolled away and His tomb was empty.
 Jesus defeated sin and death.
 Jesus appeared to His disciples and they were so happy to see Him.
 However, one of His disciples, Thomas, was not there to see Jesus.
 When Thomas heard the other disciples saying Jesus had appeared to them, he told them that he would not believe them until he saw Jesus in person.
 Jesus then appeared to Thomas and Thomas believed that Jesus rose from the dead.